-The UNWAT 2008 Proceedings will be published by IEEE Computer Society Press and on-line via IEEE XPlore Digital Library.
+The UNWAT 2008 Proceedings will be published by IEEE Computer Society Conference Publishing Services and on-line via IEEE XPlore Digital Library.
 IEEE will index the papers with major indexes.

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via the an automated submission system.